mainephd/teradata-cloudfoundry/README.md

 ```
 ### Teradata ODBC drivers

 This project requires that the Teradata drivers be downloaded from [The Teradata Developer Portal](http://downloads.teradata.com/download/connectivity/odbc-driver/linux).
-Once you have the download you will need to install the driver using a CentOS using the following instructions.
+Once you have the download you will need to install the driver using a CentOS server or inside of a docker container using the following instructions.

 ```
 mkdir -p /app/install